mr-ansar/layer-cake/doc/source/distribution-with-multihosting.rst

 ****************************

 At this point there is no more coding to be done.
 Courtesy of pubsub networking, the latest version of :func:`worker()` can be deployed anywhere on a network and the :func:`server` will find it.
-However, proper operation will require some initial, one-time setup.
+However, successful operation will require some initial, one-time setup.

 The next level of pubsub is provided by ``host-cake``.
 The presence of this component enables a wider range of networking scenarios, but still within the boundary of a single host.
 Assuming that the previous demonstration of ``group-cake`` is